viewzavr/viewzavr-system-a/README.md

 # A complete Viewzavr system, version A

-Viewzavr is a web-based library for 3d computer graphics.
+Viewzavr is a library for programming interactive 3D experiences.

-* you write Viewzavr components in javascript using provided API.
+* you write Viewzavr components in **javascript** using provided API.
+* you run these components in a web browser using provided player library.
-* works in Chrome and Firefox browsers.
+* it works in Chrome and Firefox browsers.

 Viewzavr version A uses Viewlang for graphics and gui, which in turn is based on Threejs graphics library.